mthemark/HyperVAutomation/README.md

 2. #workspace please include all folders in the Project Structure of README.md
 3. can you suggest some content for the README.md in vmconfig folder?

+# Copilot - workspace - select VM management methods in HyperVService.cs
+1. #selection can you please just console output that the method was called and comment out the implementation for now?

 ##

 ## Project Structure